HomeTips & IdeasHome Update IdeasHow to Update Your Home On a Budget – 6 Best Update Ideas

 AND REMEMBER, paint can take up to 3 weeks to properly cure.

-WHAT’S THE BEST WHITE PAINT COLOUR FOR CEILINGS, TRIMS & DOORS?
+WHAT’S THE BEST WHITE PAINT COLOR FOR CEILINGS, TRIMS & DOORS?

-While my three favourites are Sherwin Williams Pure White, Benjamin Moore Chantilly Lace and Benjamin Moore White Dove, there are a BUNCH more gorgeous options out there…
+My three favorites are Sherwin Williams Pure White, Benjamin Moore Chantilly Lace, and Benjamin Moore White Dove, there are a BUNCH more gorgeous options out there.

 WHAT’S THE BEST PAINT FINISH OR SHEEN FOR TRIMS & DOORS?